 But regarding the atmosphere, I have 3

-Leslie Café & Laundry in Waingapu, Jl.
-Lalamentik, next to Kaliuda hotel.
+Leslie Café & Laundry in Waingapu, Jalan Lalamentik, next to Kaliuda hotel.
 A very hard-working team makes you a super tasty food.

-D'Sumba Ate in Waikabubak, Jl Ahmad Yani 1, on the road to Wanokaka.
+D'Sumba Ate in Waikabubak, Jlalan Ahmad Yani 1, on the road to Wanukaka.

 Gula Garam in Tambolaka is at the road to the airport.
-It is the first restaurant with pizza oven in Sumba.
+It was the first restaurant with pizza oven in Sumba.

 Typical Indonesian Warungs and night markets are rare in Sumba and have a limited menu.
-But after sunset in Waingapu you will certainly find something tasty at fish stalls at the old harbour and in Jalan Ahmad Yani near Elvin hotel.
-In Waikabubak Warungs can also be found in Jalan Ahmad Yani, and some food stalls are in the market.
+But after sunset in Waingapu you will certainly find something tasty at fish stalls at the old harbour and at the stands around the city park at the south-eastern end of Jalan Ahmad Yani.
+In Waikabubak Warungs can also be found in Jalan Ahmad Yani.
 In Waitabula you find Warungs along the main street.

 The day in towns in Sumba ends very early, latest when electric power goes off again.
 Therefore you should start right after sunset and take your flashlight.